 Looking back at a situation or event that occurred and having a clearer understanding of it and how it could have been done better.

-Example: Tim was low on food, so he went straight to the grocery store.
-He spent around an hour shopping before he realized that he had forgotten his wallet.
-Tim was frustrated about this, as he couldn’t pay for anything and he had wasted his time.
-He wishes he would’ve checked for his wallet before leaving, but he realized that hindsight is 20/20.
+Example: Tim went to the grocery store because he was low on food.
+He spent nearly an hour shopping before he realized that he had forgotten his wallet.
+Having no way to pay for anything, Tim was greatly frustrated since he had wasted his time.
+He wished that he would’ve checked for his wallet before leaving the house, but he recognized that hindsight is 20/20.

 ‘Hindsight is 20/20’ Origin